espy/hoodie-plugin-tutorial/README.md

         "body": "One of your stripes is wonky"
     });

-(You've noticed I've used directMessages instead of our plugin's actual name "direct-messages", this is because, well, simply: I can.
-How you extend the hoodie object in the frontend is entirely up to you)
+You've noticed I've used directMessages instead of our plugin's actual name "direct-messages", this is because, well, simply: I can.
+How and where you extend the hoodie object in the frontend is entirely up to you.
+Your plugin could even extend Hoodie in multiple places or override existing functionality.

-All of your plugin's frontend code must live inside a file named after the following convention:
+All of your plugin's frontend code must live inside a file named according to the following convention:

     hoodie.[plugin_name].js